portive/slate-plugin/docs/guides/03-uploading-files.md

 }
 ```

-When the user clicks the button, it opens a file picker, and once the files are picked the upload process begins.
+When the user clicks the `<input type="file" />` button, it opens a file picker, and when files are picked the upload process begins.

 ## Upload using `File` object

-To upload specific files, use the `editor.portive.uploadFile` method and pass a `File` object as the first argument.
+To programmatically upload a file, use the `editor.portive.uploadFile` method and pass a `File` object as the first argument.

-Internally, the `handlePaste`, `handleDrop` and `handleInputFileChange` methods all use this method.
+Internally, the `handlePaste`, `handleDrop` and `handleInputFileChange` methods all use the `editor.portive.uploadFile` method.

 In this example, we check if a file is a `pdf` and only allow upload of those `pdf` files.